gauthambekal93/model_based_rl/bestest_hydronic_heat_pump/dynamic_electricity_pricing/readme.txt

 This experiment only uses policy agent on constant pricing scenario

 Experiment_V4:
+This experiment only uses policy agent with sparse rewards on constant pricing scenario.
+Here the sparse reward is every 50th time step.

+Experiment_V5:
-This experiment only uses policy agent with sparse rewards on constant pricing scenario
+This experiment only uses policy agent with sparse rewards on constant pricing scenario.
+Here the sparse reward is every 20th time step